-The following list of lists on food, beverage and nutritional product trends were compiled by Global Food Forums, Inc. Most reaffirm the importance of the content of our events, which are the Clean Label Conference and Protein Trends & Technologies Seminar.
+The following list of 2015 lists on food, beverage and nutritional product trends was compiled by Global Food Forums, Inc.

 Top 10 Food and Beverage Trends likely to impact the food industry in 2015 and beyond (from Innova Market Insights)

 1. From Clean to Clear Label: Clean label claims are tracked on nearly a quarter of all food and beverage launches, with manufacturers increasingly highlighting the naturalness and origin of their products.
 With growing concerns over the lack of a definition of ‘natural’, however, there’s a need for more clarity and specific details.
 Consumers, retailers, industry and regulators are all driving more transparency in labeling.

 2. Convenience for Fondles: Continued interest in home cooking has been driven by cooking shows on TV and by blogging foodies.
 It’s seen as fashionable, fun and social, as well as healthy and cost-effective.
 It has driven demand for a greater choice of fresh foods, ingredients for cooking from scratch and a wider use of recipe suggestions by manufacturers and retailers.